Ashgrove State School: History

 In 1957, plans for an extension to the brick school building were produced.
 Face bricks remained difficult to procure.
 This new wing, an amended, more modern version of the original 1935 plans, was constructed in a combination of brick, rendered brick and ribbed panels, with awning windows to the south, and was completed in 1959.
 It comprised three additional classrooms (20, 24 and 26 ft (6.10, 7.32 and 7.92 m) wide) to the first and second floors, and toilets and open play space to the understorey.
 The northern elevation did not fulfil the intended E-shape footprint of the original plans.
 Instead, a stairwell was constructed on the northwest corner of this extension, fully enclosed with glass and louvres.
 A northern verandah connected to the verandah of the earlier section, providing access to the stairs and classrooms, and was enclosed with metal-framed fixed glass.

 Other changes occurred at the school from the 1950s.
 In 1954, the school began fundraising for a swimming pool; completed in 1957.
 In 1960, enrolments peaked at 820 pupils (797 in 2016).
 Sewerage was connected in 1963 and the toilets were rearranged.
 During the late 1960s a concrete block retaining wall was built in two sections between the playing field and the school grounds.
 The large fig tree on the southeastern corner of the grounds appears to have been planted in the early 1960s.
 A pre-school was built in 1973 and a dental clinic built in 1978.
 The 1947 male toilet block was substantially altered through its conversion to an art room in 1991.

-Changes were made to Block A during 1996-7 including: the replacement of folding partitions on the second floor with steel stud partitions, new windows enclosing the verandahs, the part-removal of verandah walls at the western end of the building, and the part-removal of verandah walls to the easternmost classrooms.
+Changes were made to Block A during 1996–7 including: the replacement of folding partitions on the second floor with steel stud partitions, new windows enclosing the verandahs, the part-removal of verandah walls at the western end of the building, and the part-removal of verandah walls to the easternmost classrooms.

 In 2002, the school grounds were extended, with the acquisition of a further 517 m2 in the northwest corner of the grounds.
 Multi-purpose court 1 adjacent to the pool is the site of a tennis court built by the school committee in the late 1920s.

 Ashgrove State School has commemorated its centenary with a publication in 1977 and its 125th anniversary with a subsequent book in 2002.

 In 2018, the school continues to serve the Ashgrove community as it has since 1877; and from 1925 at its current site.
-In 2018, the school retains its Depression-era brick achool (1938, extended 1947 and 1959), the Boulton and Paul building (1953) and its DPW extension (1956), the playing field, levelled by relief workers, set in landscaped grounds.
+In 2018, the school retains its Depression-era brick school (1938, extended 1947 and 1959), the Boulton and Paul building (1953) and its DPW extension (1956), the playing field, levelled by relief workers, set in landscaped grounds.
 The school community continues its fundraising activities to support the school's educational, social and facilities development as it has done for generations.